Tomás Cubelli

-Tomás Cubelli (born June 12, 1989) is an Argentine rugby union footballer, who currently plays for Australian Super Rugby franchise Western Force, and the Argentina national team.
-Cubelli's playing position is Scrum-half.
+Tomás Maria Cubelli (born 12 June 1989) is an Argentine professional rugby union player who most recently played as a scrum-half for Major League Rugby club Miami Sharks and the Argentina national team.

-Rugby career

-Early career
+Club career

 Cubelli began his career with Belgrano Athletic Club, a rugby club based in Belgrano, Buenos Aires, the same club his father, Alejandro, played for.

 After the introduction of an Argentinian team into South Africa's Vodacom Cup in 2010, Cubelli joined the team that would be eventual champions in 2011.
 Cubelli played seven games for Pampas XV scoring one try in the process during their undefeated campaign in the 2011 Vodacom Cup.
 Pampas XV defeated the Blue Bulls 14–9 in the final in the North West province at Olën Park, Potchefstroom.
 In 2012, Cubelli played all seven of the seven games Pampas XV competed in during the 2012 Vodacom Cup, scoring two tries.
 In 2013, however, Cubelli scored three tries in only eight games including one in the Quarter-finals against the Pumas.
 Pampas XV lost 44–37.

-Brumbies

 In November 2015, after current Brumbies and Australia national team scrum-half Nic White left the club for French Top 14 club Montpellier, the Brumbies, an Australian, Canberra-based Super Rugby franchise, signed Cubelli on a two-year deal as his replacement.

 Cubelli was a significant part of the Brumbies squad during 2016, his first Super Rugby season.
 And earned high praise from coach Stephen Larkham, who described the Argentinean as the best running scrum-half in Brumbies history.
 Cubelli made his debut in round 1 of the 2016 season against the Hurricanes, scoring a try and helping the team to a 52–10 victory at GIO Stadium, Canberra.
 Cubelli's second try of the season came in round 11 against the Bulls of Pretoria.
 The Brumbies won 23–6 at home.
 Cubelli scored his third and final try of the 2016 season against Australian Super Rugby conference rivals, the Queensland Reds in round 15 at home once again, and put the scoreline to 34–17 and eventually help the Brumbies to win the match 43–24.

 After a very successful debut season in 2016, Cubelli's 2017 season was much less memorable, having only played three matches the entire season in part due to a knee injury he suffered during pre-season. round 16 against the Reds, round 17 against the Chiefs and the Qualifying final against the Hurricanes.

-Jaguares

 After being injured during 2017 and not playing many minutes throughout the Brumbies' campaign, Cubelli subsequently left the club for his native Argentina for the following season, signing a contract until the end of 2019.

-Western Force

 In October 2020 Cubelli was signed by Australian Super Rugby side Western Force to play in the 2021 Super Rugby AU season and Super Rugby Trans-Tasman.